Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: Completing the Proof of Theorem

 as $j \to \infty$.
-Since our original subsequence of arbitrary, (\ref{N_j}) holds in the case where $N_j = j$ as required.
-This can clearly also be extended to any piecewise continuous function $f:X \to \mathbb{R}$ by the standard approximation argument above. \end{proof}
+Since our original subsequence was arbitrary, (\ref{N_j}) holds in the case where $N_j = j$ as required.
+This can also be extended to any piecewise continuous function $f:X \to \mathbb{R}$ by the standard approximation argument above. \end{proof}